 Our journey begins in Scotland’s capital and its imposing Waverley station, right in the heart of the city, in the shadow of the Castle.
 Tornado steams through Princes Street Gardens and pauses to pick up further passengers at Haymarket station in the west of the city.
 From there we leave the city surroundings and pass open countryside before our train will start to slow.
 The Forth Bridge is one of the wonders of the modern world, and a UNESCO World Heritage Site, crossing over 350ft above the water and stretching over one and a half miles in length.
 First opened in 1890, Tornado will lead our train across this magnificent structure giving amazing views of the Firth of Forth and we cross into the Kingdom of Fife.
 The railway follows the coast line through Inverkeithing and Burntisland where the city of Edinburgh can be seen across the Forth.
 Approaching Kirkcaldy the route turns north whilst remaining alongside the coast, but once we leave the town behind we move into the rich countryside of Fife with its farming communities and many golf courses.

 The route is then via Perth and follow the route of the River Tay to Dundee.
 Our departure from Dundee is through tunnels under the city, and we exit the city and head alongside the River Tay out as far as the world-famous golf course of Carnoustie.
-We pause briefly here to allow those wishing to play a round to leave the train and then continue alongside the river as we make our way eastwards passing the coastal town of Arbroath, famous for its Smokie’s which are still produced in the town.
+We then continue alongside the river as we make our way eastwards passing the coastal town of Arbroath, famous for its Smokie’s which are still produced in the town.
 Our route takes switches from running along the coast to diving inland and back again before crossing the Montrose Basin with the railway sandwiched between the water and Montrose itself.
 As we leave Montrose behind we are running through the stunning Scottish countryside as we leave the coast behind for a while.
 Passing through Laurencekirk and Fordoun and Drumlithie it is a chance to see the lush and unspoiled country for which Scotland is rightly proud.

 As our journey progresses we pass Stonehaven and then exit the town on the cliffs above the North Sea.
 We run high above the water below all the way to Aberdeen now on what is a wonderful finish to a unique railway journey.
 Tornado will run at speed alongside the water and on the approach to our destination we will slow and take a winding course through the Granite City before crossing the River Dee on a beautiful curving bridge.
 Once across the river on our left is the recently refurbished turntable at the former Ferryhill depot.
 This is where Tornado will be turned for our return journey and is something that is important facility to make this magnificent journey possible.
 We continue on a little further and we then arrive into Aberdeen’s light and airy station ready for onward excursions.